daniel-fink-de/qurest/README.md

 ![Docker Cloud Build Status](https://img.shields.io/docker/cloud/build/stuttgarterdotnet/qurest)

 QuRest is an academical prototype with the intention to show how **classical control structures** like loops and conditionals can be implemented in a **gate-based quantum circuit model**.
-We achieve this by introducing so-called **model variables**, i.e. variables that needs to be mapped to real values at compile-time but can be used freely when modelling a quantum circuit.
+This can be achieved by introducing so-called **model variables**, i.e. variables that needs to be mapped to real values at compile-time but can be used freely when modelling a quantum circuit.

 The following example shows the preparation of a *GHZ-State* with *n* qubits using a for loop: